AEADataEditor/aeadataeditor.github.io/_guidance/data-deposit-aea.md

 |                                                                                                                |

 - Note that the DOI **will not work** until (at the very end of the review process) the deposit is published.
 This is **normal**.
-- You do **not** need to add your replication package citation to the manuscript, as it will be added automatically.
+- You do **not** need to add your replication package citation to the manuscript's **list of references**, as it will be added automatically.
+However, you do need to add the in-text citation, ideally the first time you mention the data, in particular the data you collected.

 #### Give it a try